The First World War was the war of the Lewis light machine gun.

 The original 7/8ths Scale Replica Lewis Gun Parts Set

 Parts are vacuum formed from 0.060" thick ABS plastic.
-Included in the set (as shown above) are vacuum formed parts including the two receiver halves, ammo drum, barrel / muzzle brake, feed tray, and handle base.
+Included in the 7/8th scale set (as shown above) are vacuum formed parts including the two receiver halves, ammo drum, barrel / muzzle brake, feed tray, and handle base.
 You simply supply a 20" piece of 2" diameter ABS or PVC pipe to make the cooling shroud (available at any home supply store) adhesive, paint, and simple materials (wooden dowel, sheet metal, etc) to form a trigger, handle loop, handle, and mount to create a "stand-off" scale Lewis replica.
 Detailing is limited only by your imagination.

 Actual Nieuport 11 "Bebe armed with a Lewis